Devrock2847/PythonTest/README.md

 # PythonTest
-This file was created as a test
+This file was created to test pushing a project to gitHub using gitBash terminal, if your reading this it worked